Updated: January 28, 2022

-For today’s Reader Mail, we’ll talk about how to do a simple computation of the business ROI and how to manage and grow a retail business.
+Today, we answer a question from our Reader Mail.
+In this edition, we’ll talk about how to do a simple computation of the business ROI.
+Then how to manage and grow a retail business.

 Specifically featured are two emails I received from a couple of enterprising individuals.
 The first one is set to start a gasoline station business while the second one wants to grow their sari-sari store business.

-I have been running a transportation business but in an informal kind of way.
-This time around I have to make the forecasting, ROI and the like.
+I have been running a transportation business but informally.
+This time around I have to make the forecasting, ROI, and the like.

 However, when it comes to ROI computation, it’s always good to start with a simple and general approach.

 First, list the start-up costs and the expected monthly (overhead) expenses.
-Be as detailed as you can – consider the licensing and business permit registration fees aside from the leasehold improvements and others for the start-up costs.
-And include a depreciation cost and a modest miscellaneous costs for the monthly expenses.
+Be as detailed as you can.
+Consider the licensing and business permit registration fees.
+Also, include the leasehold improvements and others for the start-up costs.
+And factor in the depreciation cost and modest miscellaneous costs for the monthly expenses.

-Second, do a survey of your planned location – determine how many customers you can conservatively get in a day.
+Second, survey your planned location.
+Determine how many customers you can conservatively get in a day.
 This will give you an idea of your gross daily sales and the net daily income (profit)

 So as an example, let’s say that your start-up will be 2 Million and the projected monthly expenses will total P500,000.
 Then we have these rough estimates with regards to your sales and income:

 - Estimated net daily income (assuming you earn P20 for every P100 of gas): P20,000